 After I bought up my current common rail diesel (CRD) Nissan Patrol in 2008, one of the first modifications that I planned was the installation of a diesel chip.
 Diesel chips are piggy back Electronic Control Units (ECU) that can be programmed to override some functions of the factory ECU and improve engine power, torque and fuel economy.
 I’ve had experience with ECUs from my previous Di Patrols, which improved overall performance and fuel economy to some degree, so there was no reason why the same would not apply to the new CRD.
 The Di Patrol ECU only altered fuel delivery, so they weren’t overly sophisticated and sometimes introduced their own problems, and the CRD diesel ECUs were no different, as they too only adjusted fuel delivery.
 But then a new ECU came out offering much more and I was asked to do a test and review, which was something that I couldn’t refuse.

-The ‘new’ diesel chip or ECU in question was the Chip It from Chip Tuning.
-The Chip It comes from the same company that I wrote about earlier regarding the electronic throttle controller and has been fully developed in Australia, including the software, which I understand was written by an ex-Mercedes systems engineer who had migrated to Australia.
+The ‘new’ diesel chip or ECU in question was the Chip It, which is no longer in production, though a new product called the Dominator Performance Module from Chip Tuning continues on with the tradition.
+The Chip It came from the same company that I wrote about earlier regarding the electronic throttle controller and has been fully developed in Australia, including the software, which I understand was written by an ex-Mercedes systems engineer who had migrated to Australia.
 The ECU review that I did back in late-2011 took 39 pages and required several months of driving over all manner of conditions to provide a thorough understanding of how it worked and how it performed.
 To be honest, I was somewhat dubious about the claims of the Chip It but, at the end of the day, it really came up trumps.
 So after all these years, I thought I’d post a story about the Chip It and how its fared since those days back in 2011.
 I still have it and it still keeps performing as well as the day I installed it, actually better, but first a bit of history.